Meet the Alice Academy Activists

 Briana Fitzsimons

-Briana grew up in Yonkers, New York and has lived in Ireland since 2017.
-She has been working in the area of anti-racism in education since 2021 and one of her main goals is to empower teachers and young people with the tools they need to make sure that everyone is seen and heard and feels a sense of belonging in all educational spaces in Ireland.
-Briana joined the Black and Irish team in 2021 and this year published the book of the same name that she co-wrote with colleague Leon Diop.
-She lives in Co.
-Kildare with her partner and two children and is proud to call Ireland home.
+Briana grew up in Yonkers, New York, and has lived in Ireland since 2017.
+She has been working in the area of anti-racism in education since 2021 and one of her main goals is to empower teachers and young people with the tools they need to make sure everyone is seen, heard and feels a sense of belonging in all educational spaces.
+Briana joined the Black and Irish team in 2021 and, in 2023, published a book of the same name (co-written with her colleague Leon Diop, who also gained a place in the Academy).

 Caitlin Breen

-Caitlin Breen is the Youth Activism Officer for Airfield Estate.
-As part of this role, Caitlin supports members of Airfield’s Youth Board to become young activists and future leaders in the space of food sustainability, sustainable agriculture and climate action.
-Having completed an MSc in Climate Change, Agriculture and Food Security and a BSc in Botany, Caitlin is passionate about climate justice and sustainable food systems.
-Justice is integral to all of Caitlin’s activism, including a Just Transition for all people involved in sectors which will have to adapt as we lower our carbon emissions.
+Caitlin is the Youth Activism Officer for Airfield Estate, where she supports members of Airfield’s Youth Board to become young activists and future leaders in the areas of food sustainability, sustainable agriculture and climate action.
+She is passionate about climate justice, sustainable food systems, and achieving a Just Transition for all people involved in sectors that will have to adapt as we lower our carbon emissions.

 Christine Meehan